410757864530-dead-salmonids/aaravosbot-geode/README.md

 It is written using the [discordrb](https://github.com/meew0/discordrb) library and my [Geode](https://github.com/410757864530-dead-salmonids/geode) bot framework.

-The functionality of the bot is split across different "crystals", the modules of a bot made with the Cluster framework, which can be found in the `app/main` folder.
+The functionality of the bot is split across different "crystals", the modules of a bot made with the Geode framework, which can be found in the `app/main` folder.

 Note that this code only exists here for sake of being open source; due to all the server-specific code, you cannot host